 - The deadline for all envelopes containing application forms is one week after the deadline for the online application forms

 - File reception application deadline (the envelope kind): start of May

-Keep in mind that these deadlines can change every year so the best thing you can do is actually check the dates for each programme before you apply.
+Keep in mind that these deadlines can change every year, so the best thing you can do is to check the dates for each study programme before you apply.

 Tuition fees at the University of Luxembourg

 At the University of Luxembourg, tuition fees for most Master's programmes range between 0 and 5,200 EUR per year.
 Specialised Master's degrees — e.g. Master's in Logistics and Supply Chain Management — can reach 24,000 EUR/year.

 Other expenses you'll need to cover after you arrive include:

 - 1,500 EUR for registration, health insurance, first rent, and food

 - 400 EUR for registration, if you’re in the first or second semester

 - 200 EUR for registration, if you’re in the third to sixth semester